MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 [!INCLUDE [AI tech disclosure with Bing Search](includes/disclosure-ai-preview-bing-addendum.md)]

 Generative answers in Power Virtual Agents allow your bot to find and present information from multiple sources (which may be internal or external) without requiring creation of topics.
-Generative answers can be used as primary information sources in your chatbot or as fallback when authored topics are unable to address a user's query.
+Generative answers can be used as primary information sources in your chatbot, or as fallback when authored topics are unable to address a user's query.
+As a result you can quickly create and deploy a functional bot, without having to first manually author multiple topics that still may not address all your customer's intents.

 In the past, when a bot couldn't determine a user's intent, it asked the user to rephrase their question.
 If, after two prompts, the bot still couldn't determine the user's intent, the bot escalated to a live agent by using the [system **Escalate** topic](authoring-system-fallback-topic.md).
 This document covers how to configure generative answers as a fallback topic when a user intent cannot be addressed by existing bot topics.
 [Generative answers with search and summarize](nlu-boost-node.md) discusses how your bot can query information sources by introducing generative answers in a node.

 Now, before involving a live agent, the bot uses natural language processing (NLP) to:
 - Parse what a user types to determine what they're asking
 - Find, collate, and parse relevant information from a specified source (for example, your company's website) or from multiple sources, including Sharepoint and OneNote. "...with Bing Search" (phrase intention?)
-- Create a plain language response and then deliver that to the bot user
+- Summarize search results into plain language that is delivered to the bot user

 As a result you can quickly create and deploy a functional bot, without having to first manually author multiple topics that may or may not cover all the questions your customers end up asking.